joakimsk/colorimeter/README.md

 ### Other things needed
 - Food coloring for initial tests (optional)
-- Water quality test kit (ammonia suggested)
+- Water quality test kit (ammonia suggested, can be of any chemistry, but I am using salicylate method, JBL Seawater Ammonia test kit)
 - Household ammonia (to calibrate software)

 ## Theory